Belarus, 1:47 am

 "Nyet, wait!"
 Jack cried in Russian trying to stop the world from spinning around him and blinking out the stars in his brown eyes.

-He pulled himself up slowly from the ground, feeling a searing pain coming from a gash on one of his elbows.
-He grit his teeth painfully and glared at the mysterious man.
+He pulled himself up slowly from the ground, feeling a searing pain erupt from a gash on one of his elbows.
+He clenched his jaw painfully and glared at the mysterious man.
 But the spy had already taken his chance and sped away down the alley.

 There was no trace of him by the time Jack was able to stand again.